Singh-Jaskaran/Singh-Jaskaran/README.md

-- Think.
+- 'Think.
 Design.
-Code.
+Code.'
-- Conjuring things into existence.
+- Swift & iOS Developer
-- Swift and iOS Development
+- Interface & Experience Designer

 <!---
 Singh-Jaskaran/Singh-Jaskaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.